KrisTran90/KrisTran90.github.io/index.md

 {% include image.html url="images/coffee.jpg" caption="" max_width="150px" align="right" %}

-My name is Kris Tran.
-I am a coffeeholic.
+My name is Kris Tran and I am a coffeeholic.
 I am a first year student at Lakehead University, studying M.A in Economics.
 This is my personal website where I share my experience and learning path about Mathematics, Economics and Programming.
 You can find some information about my current research and projects as well.
 ## Contact

 Kris Tran <br />